IBM/cognos-analytics-using-unstructured-data/doc/source/discovery-data.md

 > **Note**: The actual review dates were spread out from 2008-20017.
 In order to make the data more relevant to our needs, we modified all dates to be in 2019.

-## 6. Run Cognos Analytics to visualize data
+## 6. Build a Data Module in Cognos Analytics

+In Cognos Analytics, a `Data Module` serves as a data repository.
+It can be used to import external data from files on premise, data sources and cloud data sources.
+Multiple data sources can be shaped, blended, cleansed and joined  together to create a custom, resusable and sharable data module for use in dashboards and reports.

-### 1. Upload files into Cognos Analytics
+### Upload files into Cognos Analytics

-From the main dashboard, select the `+` icon in the lower left corner.
+From the Cognos Analytics main dashboard, select the `+` icon in the lower left corner.
 Select `Upload files`.

 From the file selection dialog, select the `csv` files created in the previous script: